Polymath-Kaila/python-backend-developer-roadmap/backend-mastery/01-python-fundamentals/notes/genexp.md

 # Generator Expressions (genexp)
-Same syntax as listComps, but uses parentesis() instead of square parenthesis []:
+Same syntax as listComps, but uses parenthesis() instead of square parenthesis []:

-They produce one item at a time (`lazy`) --> doeas not store full data in memory.
+They produce one item at a time (`lazy`) - does not store full data in memory.

 Generally:
 ```python